malb/m4ri/README.md

 * and preliminary support for parallelisation on shared memory systems via OpenMP.

 We support M4RI on Linux.
-Support for Windows (MSYS2/MinGW) and OS X (GCC) is provided on a best effort basis and may disappear any time.
+Support for Windows (MSYS2/MinGW) and OS X is provided on a best effort basis and may disappear any time.

 See [Further Reading](https://bitbucket.org/malb/m4ri/wiki/Further%20Reading) for implemented algorithms.